-contain an order.
+"No longer as a slave, but better than a slave, as a dear brother.
+He is very dear to me but even dearer to you, both as a man and as a brother in the Lord."
+The words "no longer as a slave" can hardly be misunderstood.
+Paul strongly suggests that Philemon grant freedom to Onesimus.
+But the verse does not contain an order.
 The whole tone of the letter is suggestive, not commanding.
 Even God does not command us in such a way that He forces us to do His will.
 He respects our freedom of choice as part of our personality.
 Even after we have surrendered our will to Him, we will never be forced into action.
 Sometimes we wished He would force us.
 The Holy Spirit convicts and leads, but He does not coerce.
 The basic principle behind this is love.
-God desires that we make our decisions on the basis of our love for Him.
+God wants that we make our decisions on the basis of our love for Him.
 Any act that is not motivated by love has no value.
-If Philemon understands that he is to love Onesimus for Christ's sake, he will no longer be the master of a slave, but a brother in Christ.
-At that point, physical freedom or bondage becomes irrelevant.
+If Philemon understands that he is to love Onesimus for Christ's sake, he 'II no longer be the master of a slave, but a brother 'in Christ.
+At that point physical freedom or bondage becomes irrelevant.

 All this is reinforced by Paul's request that Philemon would receive Onesimus as he would Paul himself.
-Vs. 17 - "So if you consider me a partner, welcome him as you would welcome me."
-This relates to vs.22-- "And one thing more: Prepare a guestroom for me, because I hope to be restored to you in answer to your prayers."
-This quotation shows us how Paul expects Philemon to treat his former slave!
-Also, it sounds ironic that Paul asks to be considered as a partner by Philemon.
+Vs. 17 "So if you consider me a partner, welcome him as you would welcome me."
+This in connection with vs.22 "And one thing more: Prepare a guestroom for me, because I hope to be restored to you in answer to your prayers," shows us how Paul expects Philemon to treat his former slave!
+Also it sounds ironic that Paul asks to be considered as a partner by Philemon.
 The latter would no doubt feel very honored himself to be considered as such by Paul.
-Although there is diplomacy in the way Paul puts it, there is also an application of what he teaches in Philippians: "in humility consider others better than yourselves."
-26
+Although there is diplomacy in the way Paul puts it, there is also an application of what he teaches in Philippians: "in humility consider others better than yourselves."25

-As we mentioned before, it is probable that Onesimus stole from Philemon when he fled.
+As we mentioned before, it is probable that Onesimus stole from Philemon when he took off.
 We deduct this from vs. 18.
 We would be of the opinion that, as a proof of the genuineness of his conversion, Onesimus should make every effort to make restitution himself.
-But as he was a poor slave, it could be supposed that Philemon, in granting him freedom, would also forgive him his debt.
+But as he was a poor slave it could be supposed that Philemon, in granting him freedom, would also forgive him his debt.
 The likelihood that Philemon would take Paul up on his offer to charge him personally for Onesimus' debt is even smaller.
 The fact that Paul's signature in this letter makes this an IOU does not change this.
-And even more, immediately after offering to pay, Paul reminds Philemon of his much greater debt to Paul.
-This debt can never be repaid in money.
+And even more: immediately after offering to pay, Paul reminds Philemon of his much greater debt to Paul.
+This debt can never be paid back in money.
 Vs. 19 says: "not to mention that you owe me your very self."